Houghton College Financial Refund Policy

 Change in Enrollment Status

-If a student changes enrollment status after he or she has received a refund based on financial aid, the student may be required to repay all or part of the aid received to Houghton College or to the appropriate federal or state aid plans.
-Students receiving federal aid who change enrollment status or withdraw from the college will have federal aid adjusted in accordance with formulas prescribed by the Federal Title IV Policy.
+If a student changes enrollment status after he or she has received a refund based on financial aid, the student may be required to repay all or part of the aid received to Houghton College or to the appropriate federal or state aid programs.
+Students receiving federal aid who change enrollment status or withdraw from the college will have federal aid adjusted in accordance with formulas prescribed by the Federal Title IV Program.

-A student who withdraws from Houghton College receives only the credit balance that remains on his or her account after the appropriate refund calculations have been made by the Student Financial Services Office in accordance with the Return of Federal Title IV Funds Policy below.
+A student who withdraws from Houghton College receives only the balance that remains on his or her account after the appropriate refund calculations have been made by the Student Financial Services Office in accordance with the Return of Federal Title IV Funds Policy below.

 A student’s withdrawal date is the date the student begins the institution’s withdrawal process or officially notifies the institution of intent to withdraw; or the student’s last date of attendance at a documented academically-related activity; or the midpoint of the period for a student who leaves without notifying the institution.
 Refunds on all charges, including tuition, room and board, and special fees, will be prorated on a per diem basis based on the academic calendar up to the 60 percent point in the semester.
 There are no refunds after that time.
 If a student stops attending classes and begins the withdrawal process but remains on campus utilizing his or her room and/or board for an additional amount of time, separate dates will be used to calculate room and board refunds.
 Furthermore, board refunds take into account the amount of flex dollars the student has used.
 Health insurance coverage, if purchased through the college, is non-refundable to the student.
 However, the health insurance policy remains active and the student may continue to use the health insurance for the period purchased.
 Students withdrawing before the classes begin for a given term will receive a 100 percent refund of charges.
 A copy of the worksheet used for the refund calculation can be requested from the Student Financial Services Office.